[sc name=”5678″][/sc]

 This gives an accurate internal rate of return for the investment.

-Using an internal rate of return calculator Excel tool ensures quick, precise financial analysis.
+Using an internal rate of return calculator, the Excel tool ensures quick, precise financial analysis.

 XIRR vs. IRR: What’s the Difference?